Updated March 11, 2021

 If you have questions, please contact your program officer.

 So, while it’s not very fun to spend spring break stuck at home, try to appreciate some of your current free time!
-By being on quarantine now, and socially distancing yourself from others, you can help stop the spread of this disease and get back to normalcy soon!
+By following travel restrictions and socially distancing yourself from others, you can help stop the spread of this disease and get back to normalcy soon!

 Come back to the Future Blog for more articles on college and career success!